cau777/ai_playground/README.md

 ### /client

-A single page app built using React and Vite to allow users to interact with the playground in any device.
+A single page app built using SolidJs and Vite to allow users to interact with the playground in any device.
 It's hosted in GitHub Pages and supports translations to English and Portuguese.

 ![Digit recognition page](https://github.com/cau777/ai_playground/blob/master/docs/screenshots/digits_page.png)